awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 1. \(Optional\) To use some Amazon EKS add\-ons, or to enable individual Kubernetes workloads to have specific AWS Identity and Access Management \(IAM\) permissions, you need to create an IAM OpenID Connect \(OIDC\) provider for your cluster\.
 To create an IAM OIDC provider for your cluster, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
 You only need to create an IAM OIDC provider for your cluster once\.
 To learn more about Amazon EKS add\-ons, see [Amazon EKS add\-ons](eks-add-ons.md)\.
 To learn more about assigning specific IAM permissions to your workloads, see [Technical overview](iam-roles-for-service-accounts-technical-overview.md)\.

-1. If you're going to deploy Amazon EC2 nodes to your cluster, then you must attach the `AmazonEKS_CNI_Policy` IAM managed policy to either your cluster IAM role, or to an IAM role that you create specifically for the Amazon VPC CNI add\-on\.
-For more information about creating the role and configuring the add\-on to use it, see [Configuring the Amazon VPC CNI plugin to use IAM roles for service accounts](cni-iam-role.md)\.
+1. If you're going to deploy Amazon EC2 nodes to your cluster, then you must attach one of the following policies to either your cluster IAM role, or to an IAM role that you create specifically for the Amazon VPC CNI add\-on \(this option requires the previous step\)\.
+For more information about creating the role and configuring the add\-on to use it, see [Configuring the Amazon VPC CNI plugin to use IAM roles for service accounts](cni-iam-role.md)\.:
+   + The `AmazonEKS_CNI_Policy` IAM managed policy, if you created a 1\.20 or earlier cluster or a 1\.21 or later cluster with the IPv4 family\.
+   + [An IAM policy that you create](cni-iam-role.md#cni-iam-role-create-ipv6-policy), if you created a 1\.21 or later cluster with the IPv6 family\.

+1. \(Optional\) Configure the VPC CNI add\-on to use its own IAM role\.
+This option requires the IAM OIDC provider created in a previous step and that you created an IAM role specifically for the add\-on in the previous step\.
+For more information, see [Updating the Amazon VPC CNI Amazon EKS add\-on](managing-vpc-cni.md#updating-vpc-cni-eks-add-on)\.

 ------
 #### [ AWS CLI ]

 **Prerequisites**
++ Version 2\.3\.7 or later or 1\.22\.8 or later of the AWS CLI installed and configured on your computer or AWS CloudShell\.
+For more information, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [Quick configuration with `aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config)in the AWS Command Line Interface User Guide\.
 + An existing VPC and a dedicated security group that meet the requirements for an Amazon EKS cluster\.
-For more information, see [Cluster VPC considerations](network_reqs.md) and [Amazon EKS security group considerations](sec-group-reqs.md)\.
+For more information, see [Cluster VPC and subnet considerations](network_reqs.md) and [Amazon EKS security group considerations](sec-group-reqs.md)\.
 If you don't have a VPC, you can follow [Creating a VPC for your Amazon EKS cluster](creating-a-vpc.md) to create one\.
+If you want to assign IPv6 IP addresses to Pods and Services, then then ensure that your VPC, subnets, and security group meets the requirements listed in the considerations in [Assigning IPv6 addresses to Pods and Services](cni-ipv6.md)\.
 + An existing Amazon EKS cluster IAM role\.
 If you don't have the role, you can follow [Amazon EKS IAM roles](security_iam_service-with-iam.md#security_iam_service-with-iam-roles) to create one\.
-+ The AWS CLI version 2\.3\.7 or later or 1\.22\.8 or later installed\.
-To install or upgrade, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) in the AWS Command Line Interface User Guide\.
-We recommend that you also configure the AWS CLI\.
-For more information, see [Quick configuration with `aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) in the AWS Command Line Interface User Guide\.

 **To create your cluster with the AWS CLI**

 1. Create your cluster with the following command\.
 Replace the Amazon Resource Name \(ARN\) of your Amazon EKS cluster IAM role that you created in [Amazon EKS cluster IAM role](service_IAM_role.md) and the subnet and security group IDs for the VPC that you created in [Creating a VPC for your Amazon EKS cluster](creating-a-vpc.md)\.
 Replace `my-cluster` with your cluster name and `region-code` with a [supported Region](https://docs.aws.amazon.com/general/latest/gr/eks.html#eks_region)\.
 You can replace `1.21` with any [supported version](kubernetes-versions.md)\.

    For `subnetIds`, don't specify subnets in AWS Outposts, AWS Wavelength or AWS Local Zones\.
 If you plan to deploy self\-managed nodes in AWS Outposts, AWS Wavelength or AWS Local Zones subnets after you deploy your cluster, then make sure that you have, or can create, Outposts subnets in the VPC that you specify\.

+   If you want the cluster to assign IPv6 addresses to Pods and Services instead of IPv4 addresses, add **`--kubernetes-network-config ipFamily=ipv6`** to the following command and specify `1.21` or later for `--kubernetes-version`\.

    ```
    aws eks create-cluster \